HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 So far only 0.77% websites adopted this new hint as Chrome is still [actively](https://www.chromestatus.com/features/5273474901737472) experimenting, and at the time of this article's release the feature is on-hold.

 {{ figure_markup(
-  caption="Priority hints on mobile are on script elements", content="80%", classes="big-number", sheets_gid="800402946",
+  caption="The rate of priority hints on mobile on script elements.", content="80%", classes="big-number", sheets_gid="800402946",